Sherajul-Shakil/NotesApp/README.md

 ## Field updates:
 >The simplest events to implement are those which simply receive unvalidated raw data from the UI and transform it into validated ValueObjects.

+>Reset the previous error cause we don't need previous error.
 ~~~dart
 on<EmailChanged>((event, emit) async {
       emit(state.copyWith(